krry/passage-clock/README.md

-# Passage: Relative Time Lines
+# PassageClock: Relative Time Lines

 Inspired by Justice whose preferred clock displays the percentage of the day now past.